DavidLichtenberger/reaper-csurf-us2400/readme.md

 But I admit that I find this a quite useless feature (15 lights for a VU signal, that’s more like a consumer tape deck ...) – I could use an additional qualifier key instead (more custom actions, yay!) so I made a version for that as well: If you use the .dll with ‘_m-key’ in the filename hitting Meter makes another command set available (like Shift or F-Key).

-Unfortunately this button doesn’t send an signal for releasing the button (unlike every other button, weirdly), which poses a problem in using it as a qualifier: If you can’t check for a button-up you have now way of knowing if it’s still pressed when another button goes down (which is of course how qualifier keys work).
+Unfortunately this button doesn’t send a signal for releasing the button (unlike every other button, weirdly), which poses a problem in using it as a qualifier: If you can’t check for a button-up you have no way of knowing if it’s still pressed when another button goes down (which is of course how qualifier keys work).

 The workaround is as follows: when you press the M-Key it stays activated for a short time (half a second or so).
-The M-Key and all buttons with assigned M actions flash rapidly during that time.
-This should not make a real difference, just so you know.
+The M-Key and all buttons with assigned M actions flash rapidly during that time ... just FYI (I don’t think it makes a real difference in use).

 [Top](#contents)